EyalAr/lwip/README.md

 });
 ```

-While this will padd the image with a black border and then rotate it 45degs:
+While this will add a black border and then rotate the image 45degs:

 ```Javascript
 batch2.exec(function(err, image){